garrandall/popular-music-data/tracks/hotel-cassidy-r--kelly.md

 'Cuz we're having an after party, checkin' out 6 in the mornin'

-You've just heard, a classic, featuring the one and only, Kels, Cassidy, Swiss beats the monster (yes i am) Full service the label, Rock***the family, Ruff ryders the family.
+You've just heard, a classic, featuring the one and only, Kels, Cassidy, Swiss beats the monster (yes I am) Full service the label, Rock***the family, Ruff ryders the family.
 This one's for the ladies y'all.
 The baby, believe it!
 Get your hands up!
 It's over.